RaspberryPiFoundation/weather-station-www/README.md

   `ifconfig`

   The IP address will be on the second line just after `inet addr:`
-1. Enter this IP address into a browser followed by `/demo`:
+1. Enter this IP address into a browser followed by `/demo`.
+For example:

   - `http://192.168.0.10/demo`